cigix/list_syscalls/README.md

 * Linux'
   [`arch/x86/entry/syscalls/syscall_64.tbl`](https://github.com/torvalds/linux/blob/v6.7/arch/x86/entry/syscalls/syscall_64.tbl)
   lists all the syscalls by name and ties them to their number and entry point function, but does not list parameters or return values.
-(406 syscalls, 373 for x86\_64)
+(409 syscalls, 373 for x86\_64)
 * Linux'
   [`include/linux/syscalls.h`](https://github.com/torvalds/linux/blob/master/include/linux/syscalls.h)
   references a lot of the entry point functions and their parameters, but not return values.
-(448 entry point functions, with some duplicates)
+This file is complemented by [`include/asm-generic/syscalls.h`](https://github.com/torvalds/linux/blob/master/include/asm-generic/syscalls.h).
+(456 entry point functions, with some duplicates)
 * Linux' `/usr/include/asm/unistd_64.h` (build artefact generated from `syscall_64.tbl`, should also be provided with your distribution) provides macros for all the available syscalls on a given system, but that is only for